 VSTS | TFS 2018 | TFS 2017 | TFS 2015 | TFS 2013

-To access the resources you manage in Visual Studio Team Services (VSTS) or Team Foundation Server (TFS)—like your code, builds, and work tracking—you need to have permissions to those specific resources.
+To access the resources you manage in Visual Studio Team Services (VSTS) or Team Foundation Server (TFS)—such as your code, builds, and work tracking—you must have permissions for those specific resources.
 Most permissions are granted through built-in security groups as described in Permissions and access.
 You can grant or deny permissions to specific users, built-in security groups, or groups defined in Azure Active Directory (Azure AD) if integrated with VSTS, or Active Directory if integrated with TFS.

 You manage security groups and permissions from the web portal administration context.
 Permissions are automatically set based on the group that you add users to, or based on the object, project, collection, or server level to which you add groups.

 Here's what you need to know about permission settings:

 Allow or Deny explicitly grants or restricts users from performing specific tasks, and are usually inherited from group membership.

 Not set implicitly denies users the ability to perform tasks that require that permission, but allows membership in a group that does have that permission set to take precedence, also known as Allow (inherited) or Inherited allow and Deny (inherited) or Inherited deny.

 For most groups and almost all permissions, Deny overrides Allow.
 If a user belongs to two groups, and one of them has a specific permission set to Deny, that user will not be able to perform tasks that require that permission even if they belong to a group that has that permission set to Allow.

 For members of the Project Collection Administrators or Team Foundation Administrators groups, Deny doesn't trump Allow.
 Permissions assigned to these groups take precedent over any Deny set within any other group to which that member might belong.